There is only a limited amount of food you can eat in a single day.

-This finding makes sense, given that eating blueberries has been shown to increase the antioxidant value of the blood (35).
+This finding is in line with studies showing that blueberries increase the antioxidant value of your blood (35).

-Bottom Line: Blueberries are very nutritious compared to most fruits and are loaded with powerful antioxidants, some of which can increase the antioxidant value of the blood and have protective effects on the brain.
+Summary Blueberries are very nutritious compared to most fruits and are loaded with powerful antioxidants, some of which can increase the antioxidant value of your blood and safeguard your brain.

 Egg yolks have been unfairly demonized because of their cholesterol content.

-But the studies actually show that dietary cholesterol isn't something you need to worry about, because cholesterol in the diet doesn't raise the "bad" cholesterol in the blood (39).
+However, studies show that dietary cholesterol isn't something you generally need to worry about.

-What we're left with is one of the most nutritious foods on the planet.
-Whole eggs are so nutritious that they're often referred to as "nature's multivitamin."
+Egg yolks are therefore one of the most nutritious foods on the planet.
+Whole eggs are so nutritious that they're sometimes referred to as "nature's multivitamin."

-They're high in Lutein and Zeaxanthine, antioxidants that can protect the eyes and reduce your risk of eye diseases like cataracts and macular degeneration (41).
+They're high in lutein and zeaxanthin, antioxidants that can protect your eyes and reduce your risk of eye diseases like cataracts and macular degeneration (41).

-Bottom Line: Whole eggs are so nutritious that they're often called "nature's multivitamin."
-The yolk is where almost all of the nutrients are found, just eating the whites is a terrible idea.
+Summary Whole eggs are so nutritious that they're sometimes called "nature's multivitamin."
+The yolk is where almost all of the nutrients are found.

 Dark chocolate with a high cocoa content is one of the most nutritious foods you can eat.

-But the biggest factor is its amazing range of antioxidants.
+But its biggest benefit is its amazing range of antioxidants.

-One study found that people who consumed chocolate 5+ times per week had a 57% lower risk of heart disease (53).
+One study found that people who consumed chocolate more than five times per week had a 57% lower risk of heart disease (51).

-Given that heart disease is the most common cause of death in the world, this finding could have implications for millions of people.
+Given that heart disease is the most common cause of death worldwide, this finding could have implications for millions of people.

-Make sure to get dark chocolate with a 70% cocoa content, at least.
+Make sure to get dark chocolate with at least 70% cocoa content.
 The best ones contain 85% cocoa or higher.